 In that article, she made the following false statements:

-1. “Like the Kenyans, whom the British told to close their eyes to pray and were given the Bible while the latter took their land, Museveni, has duped Ugandans with “peace” and “sleep”, while Museveni took away factories, banks, buses, airplanes, railways, co-operative unions, food silos, fuel reservoirs, hotels, schools, Kampala city and land”.
+1. “Like the Kenyans, whom the British told to close their eyes to pray and were given the Bible while the latter took their land, Museveni, has duped Ugandans with “peace” and “sleep”, while Museveni took away factories, banks, buses, aeroplanes, railways, co-operative unions, food silos, fuel reservoirs, hotels, schools, Kampala city and land”.

 Took them where, Beti?
 The daughter of Amin’s former officer seems to be referring to the liberalisation policy of the National Resistance Movement (NRM), where the inefficient, corrupt parastatals, which were only feeding the army officers of Amin, while the rest of Ugandans were living with acute shortages of essential goods, apart from being murdered.